General

 Revoke an existing access/refresh token pair.

-)token - The token that should be revoked.
+• token - The token that should be revoked.
 May either be an access token or refresh token.
-Note that the entire access/refresh token pair will be removed, independent of the given token type.
+Note that the entire access/refresh token pair will be revoked, independent of the given token type.

-token_type_hint - (optional) A hint about the token type submitted for revocation.
-One of
+• token_type_hint (Optional) - A hint about the token type submitted for revocation.
+One of access_token or refresh_token.

 Common request formats